What is Oolong Matcha?

 What makes ceremonial-grade special?

-Like traditional matcha, Oolong Matcha is consumed as the whole leaf, allowing higher concentrations of antioxidants, catechins, amino acids, and micronutrients in every sip.
+Like traditional matcha, it is consumed as the whole leaf, delivering naturally occurring catechins, amino acids, and antioxidants in every sip.

 What Does Oolong Matcha Taste Like?